hyperledger/firefly-fir/text/0012-namespace-isolation.md

 defined on every namespace where it is to be used, and identities can only be resolved within a given namespace (this includes resolving DIDs).

+Because this is a breaking change to identity resolution, existing multi-party networks will need to migrate to the new identity rules all at once.
+This will be handled by deploying a new instance of the FireFly contract that specifies "network version 2", and editing all member nodes' config files to specify the block number at which the nodes will migrate from the old contract to the new one (see preceding sections on config and contract changes).

-The following top-level APIs are therefore deprecated and replaced:
+The following top-level APIs are deprecated and replaced:
 ```
 /network/identities - replaced by existing /namespaces/{ns}/identities
 /network/identities/{did} - replaced by new /namespaces/{ns}/identities/{did}